-If you’re a freelancer, take some time to work on your articles or designs.
+If you’re a freelance writer, take some time to work on your articles or designs.
 You can also use the day to find more clients.
-Check out a site like Upwork or Craigslist to help you get started.
-You can also pitch to companies or publications that you are interested in writing for.
+Check out a site like Upwork, Fiverr, or Craigslist to help you get started.
+You can also pitch to companies or publications you are interested in writing for.

-If you sell things on eBay, a snow day is a perfect time for you to take pictures of your items and list them.
+Most eBay sellers have a “death pile.”
+That’s a pile of items that you purchased but haven’t done anything with them yet.
+If you have a death pile, a snow day is perfect for taking pictures of your items and listing them.
 You can also update the descriptions or change the titles if you need to.
 You can also research different products to sell.

 Related Reading: 100 Things to Sell on eBay